devildrey33/Audio-Hole/README.md

 This project its the evolution of my [Audio Playground](https://github.com/devildrey33/Audio-PlayGround), i had in mind animate a song all the time, but first i need to practice a bit and see some of the limits whe have today.

-But this is not the first time i try to animate a song... look at his prehistoric parent from 2017 : [Cyberparasit](https://devildrey33.es/Lab/Ejemplos/CyberParasit/CyberParasit.html)